hmrc/income-tax-mtd-changelog/README.md

 Create and Amend Pension Charges:
 - `pensionSavingsTaxCharges` object in the request body can no longer be submitted for tax years 2024-25 onwards, and error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` is returned when requests for tax years 2024-25 onwards include this object.

+Retrieve Pension Charges:
+- `pensionSavingsTaxCharges` object in the request body can no longer be submitted for tax years 2024-25 onwards, and error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` is returned when requests for tax years 2024-25 onwards include this object.

 ---
 ### 21 August 2024